cabo/cbor-packed/draft-bormann-cbor-packed.md

 if and only if there is consensus that this specific format could be useful for a wide area of applications, while maintaining reasonable simplicity in particular at the side of the consumer.

-Note that the semantics of Tag 6 depend on its content: An integer turns the tag into a shared reference, a string into a prefix reference, and an array into a complete Packed CBOR data item.

 A maliciously crafted Packed CBOR data item might contain a reference loop.
 A consumer/decompressor MUST protect against that.